 Applications must include the required documents and demonstrate that the program eligibility requirements have been met.
-For a complete checklist of the application contents, see the Other Information section in this solicitation.
+For a complete checklist of the application contents, see the Application Checklist in the Other Information section of this solicitation.

 OVW will not contact applicants for missing items on the list below.
 Applications that do not include all of the following documents will be considered substantially incomplete and will not be considered for funding: